 This is a module for receiving NetFlow and IPFIX flow records over UDP.
 This input supports NetFlow versions 1, 5, 6, 7, 8 and 9, as well as IPFIX.
 For NetFlow versions older than 9, fields are mapped automatically to NetFlow v9.

-This module wraps the netflow input to enrich the flow records with geolocation information about the IP endpoints by using Elasticsearch Ingest Node.
+This module wraps the netflow input to enrich the flow records with geolocation information about the IP endpoints by using an Elasticsearch ingest pipeline.

 Read the quick start to learn how to configure and run modules.